Top of Page

 If Sara does not complete and submit the Confirmation of Future Attendance Form

-the OSFA must assume that Sara will NOT attend course(s) during the second part of term, and the OSFA will perform a Return of Title IV calculation.
+The financial aid office must assume that Sara will NOT attend course(s) during the second part of term and will perform a Return of Title IV calculation.
 Sara's Fall 2 courses will be dropped.
 The calculation will determine how much of her federal financial aid funds will have to be returned as unearned.
 This may result in an outstanding balance on Sara's student account.

 It is important to remember that students must return all unearned federal financial aid or set up a repayment agreement for grants with NSU's collections department within 45 days of notification or they will lose eligibility for future Title IV aid.